top of page

 Erasmus Centre for Urban, Port, and Transport Economics, Rotterdam (ongoing)

-PAYAMOS is a European partnership exploring the benefits of active transportation to schools in different European cities.
-It combines scientific and practical functions that target needs of academia, policymakers, and end-users.
+PAYAMOS was a European partnership exploring the benefits of active transportation to schools in different European cities.
+It combined scientific and practical functions that target needs of academia, policymakers, and end-users.

 Favorite Urban Places